 I was born in Tianjin, P. R. China.
-You can guess my birthday, as well
+You can solve for my birthday,

-as my wife's, by solving the following math problem.
-The solution is
+as well as my wife's, by conquering the following cute puzzle.
+The puzzle was

 Recreational interestsI enjoy all kinds of sports involving the use of a racket (or bat, but not the one in baseball).
 In particular, I like to play badminton.
 If time allows, I would play regularly at drop-in badminton in the SFU East Gym.
 I feel somewhat obliged to play table tennis and have always enjoyed playing against my students.
 Three years ago, my main hobby was volleyball, having been pulled in by my wife, and we played regularly on a semi-competitive basis.
 Now our team was disassembled and I have not played much in three years.
 I start to do drop-ins at the SFU gym as well.